-The pressures of our environment can foster positive results; we raise our game, feel motivated, energized and fulfilled.
-Adversely, we can become disengaged, stop caring about our contributions to our team, customers and even our health and happiness.
+The pressures of our environment can foster positive results: we raise our game, feel motivated, energized and fulfilled.
+On the other hand, those pressures can also cause us to become disengaged, stop caring about our contributions to our team, customers and even our health and happiness.

 Gallup reports that 65% of workers are disengaged.
 That means that only about one third of your workforce is driving your company forward.
 More engaged employees leads to substantially better results.
 It’s a fact.